zabidiwahid/glassfish4-jdk8/README.md

  ### Without Docker Approach

- 1. For a traditional approach without docker, you can follow the step in the Dockerfile on importing .der certificate into the GlassFish truststore (cacerts.jks) using the keytool
+ 1. For a traditional approach without docker, you can follow the steps in the Dockerfile on importing .der certificate into the GlassFish truststore (cacerts.jks) using the keytool

 **Note:** You can get the .der certificate by go to that particular URL using any browser and click the :lock: to download.
 Save it as .der